 Since our inception in 1991, Cross Company Process Control Integration has completed well over 75 boiler controls projects ranging in size from small 35 KPPH package boilers up to 500 KPPH industrial boilers.
 We have experience with multiple boiler technologies, fuels and auxiliary control systems for virtually any hardware platform.

 We can help provide the best control option for your application.
 Our experience ranges from a small PLC or single loop controllers on the small boilers to a fully integrated Distributed Control System (DCS) on the larger applications.
 In many of these instances, third-party equipment is typically integrated into the control system.
 Our engineers are highly skilled in incorporating multiple, dissimilar pieces of equipment into a complete package.
-Some examples of third party equipment are:

 - Ash Handling

 - Burner Management Systems